-- Sensipar® treatment should not be started if you have low calcium levels.
-Ask your doctor about the normal ranges.
+Do not use Sensipar® (cinacalcet) if you have low calcium levels.
+Ask your healthcare provider about the normal ranges.

-- Before starting Sensipar®, tell your doctor if you are taking medication to prevent seizures or have had seizures in the past.
-Report any seizure episodes while on Sensipar® therapy.
+Before starting Sensipar®, tell your healthcare provider if you are taking medication to prevent seizures or have had seizures in the past.
+Report any seizure episodes while on Sensipar®.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call